alvanxp/BiblioTech/README.md

 - A simple web interface, Postman workspace, or Swagger UI is available for interacting with the API.

+Testing Process:

+- Unit tests, integration tests, and test containers are used for testing.
+- The MSSQL server image is downloaded and populated with test data.
+- An image is created from the populated database and uploaded to Docker Hub for reuse in testing the application.

 Additional Notes:

 - The user story focuses on the core functionality of the application.